boxcartenant/Bible_Tagger/README.md

 - Make verse references in the DB more explicit so that the tool will accommodate switching between translations with missing verses
 - Make it so that you don't have to select a verse before you load your DB
 - Add a list/filter tool so you can get all the verses which share multiple tags
+- Change the names of the "canvas view" and "options panel" to something more intelligible in the code.